 Where have we heard of Unicron being a threat to the omniverse before?

 Primeval Dawn, which was not even written by Furman, yet aligns with this.
+Correction: Chapter 2, where these images come from, was written by Furman, which greatly supports the idea that this is at least consistent from a Word of God standpoint.
 The omniversal structure.
 Doesn't get more clear than that.
 The omniverse itself was also stated to possess "uncountable infinities" beyond the multiverse...and even a single universe in that has an "uncountable infinity" of branch universe.

 There is also the bizarre planet Sandra "feat"